lmariglianodelft/Appendix-B---Wastewater-Network-Expansion-Optimisation-in-the-Larnaka-District-Cyprus-/README.md

 - generation of the Rooted Dijkstra reference scenario;
 - generation of the Prim--Steiner reference scenario;
 - estimation of new-pipe length and pipe-only cost;
-- generation of spatial outputs for the non-budgeted networks.
+- generation of scenario outputs for the non-budgeted networks.

 The corresponding HTML export is: